 Signs of heart trouble: You have a sudden persistent cough

-Signs of heart trouble: You have trouble breathing in your sleep
+Signs of heart trouble: You snore or have trouble breathing in your sleep

 Signs of heart trouble: You have recent hair loss on your legs

 Hairless legs could mean that your legs lack oxygen because your arteries are narrowed, which reduces your blood flow.
 Without that nutrient-rich blood, your hair follicles can’t grow.
 “With peripheral arterial disease (PAD), you can get hair loss or slow hair growth on their legs due to poor circulation,” says Dr. Michos.
-Your best bet is to visit with your doctor to get an accurate diagnosis so you can remedy your recent bout of hair loss.
+To make sure you stay healthy, visit your doctor to get an accurate diagnosis for your hair loss.

 Signs of heart trouble: Your feet and legs are swollen

-If you notice that you’re having trouble squeezing your feet into your shoes before work or that your socks are a bit snug, it may be one of the signs of heart trouble.
+If you notice that you’re having trouble squeezing your feet into your shoes or that your socks are a bit snug, it may be one of the signs that your heart isn’t healthy.
 When your heart isn’t pumping blood efficiently, your veins get backed up and end up pushing excess fluid into your body tissues, causing body parts like your feet, legs, abdomen, and even your scrotum to swell.
-If you feel bloated in unusual places, try pressing on your skin.
+If you feel swollen in unusual places, try pressing on your skin.
 If it leaves a pitted indent, like a dimple, in your skin, that means your tissues are harboring excess fluid and you should see a doctor.
-Make sure your diet includes the 50 best foods for your heart.
+(Make sure your diet includes the 50 best foods for your heart.)

 Signs of heart trouble: You have neck or jaw pain

 Most people assume that chest pain is the first sign of heart trouble, but the reality is that heart symptoms can manifest in other parts of the body.
 “Women compared to men are more likely to have these ‘atypical symptoms’ that can often lead to their heart pain being unrecognized and untreated,” says Dr. Michos.
 “It is important to know that warning signs of an unhealthy heart do not always manifest as chest pain.”
-Neck or jaw pain could be a sign of angina, an underlying heart problem that occurs when your heart lacks oxygen-rich blood.
+The signs of heart attack in women can include nausea and fatigue, to name a few.
+Neck or jaw pain could also be a sign of angina, an underlying heart problem that occurs when your heart lacks oxygen-rich blood.
 Angina may feel like a constricted pressure or squeezing in your chest but could also radiate to other parts of your body like the neck, jaw, back, or shoulders.
-Learn the truth behind 14 things you thought caused heart disease but don’t.

 Signs of heart trouble: You have shortness of breath

-If you find yourself running or climbing the stairs and feeling unusually winded, that’s usually one of the warning signs of heart trouble.
+If you find yourself running or climbing the stairs and feeling unusually winded, that’s usually one of the warning signs that your heart isn’t healthy.
 “The biggest thing I tell people first is to develop a knowledge of their own risk in their body,” says Dr. Phillips.
 “They should know what’s normal for them so they can know when something is different from their normal.”
 Ask your doctor to conduct a thorough health evaluation.
 It’s best to be proactive about your heart health now and learn how to reduce your risk of a cardiac arrest in the future.
-Try these 45 things cardiologists do to protect their own hearts.
+(Try these 45 things cardiologists do to protect their own hearts.)